PAS Essential Info Packets

 Dixon (California), City of.
 2014.
 Municipal Code.
 Title 18, Zoning; Chapter 18.23, Design Review Commission; Section 18.23.170, Single Family Dwellings, Duplexes and Secondary Living Units Design Standards.
 Also see Chapter 18.36, Conservation Regulations; Section 18.36.020, Conservation Guidelines; part B, Efficient Use of Solar Energy.
 Seattle, Wash.: Code Publishing Company, Inc.

 - Encourages building design and lot orientation to enhance passive and active solar systems and the incorporation of solar energy.
 Subdivisions shall be designed to permit maximum exposure to the winter sun; solar energy systems shall not be prohibited.

-- See part 3 of solar ordinance.
-To encourage the use of active and passive solar heating systems, the right to solar access is protected and at least 40% of the lots less than 15,000 SF in single- and two-family residential developments must be "solar-oriented lots."
+- To encourage the use of active and passive solar heating systems, the right to solar access is protected and at least 40% of the lots less than 15,000 SF in single- and two-family residential developments must be "solar-oriented lots."

-- For building permit approval, residential units must include plumbing to allow the later installation of a solar water heating system and conduit to allow the later installation of a PV system.
+- 2009 ordinance.
+For building permit approval, residential units must include plumbing to allow the later installation of a solar water heating system and conduit to allow the later installation of a PV system.

 - New development in Henderson must score a minimum number of points from a menu of sustainability site and building design features, including solar-ready design.

 - Renewable energy systems and solar orientation are also on the menu.

 Oro Valley (Arizona), Town of.
 2009.
 Ordinance No. (O)09-11: An Ordinance of the Mayor and Council of the Town of Oro Valley, Amending Chapter 6, Article 6-1-7, "Residential Code" Otherwise Known as the "2006 International Residential Code" to Add a "Residential Solar Ordinance" Requiring Installation of Solar Ready Measures in Residential Construction.